 The modeling of online sessions can be done either globally or per peer.
 In the first case, there is a global rate of join and leave events.
 Here, when a global join event occurs an offline peer is selected to join the network.
-The same can apply to offline events.
+The same can apply to leave events.
 In a simulation environment this method requires only one periodic join and leave event to be scheduled.

-The second method schedules one session start/end event per peer.
+The second method schedules one session join/leave event per peer.
 Once a peer has arrived to the system, its session length is computed and the respective leave event is scheduled.
 After this time is reached and the event is fired, the intersession length is computed and the join event is scheduled.
-While this method requires more events to be scheduled, there is a benefit of a high flexibility: the session and intersession durations can follow any desired distribution: exponential, Weibull etc. Furthermore, the peers can be divided into groups, where some peers are long-lasting while others connect and disconnect frequently.
+While this method has a larger memory footprint due to the number of scheduled events, it offers high flexibility.
+The session and intersession durations can follow any desired distribution: exponential, Weibull etc. Furthermore, the peers can be divided into groups, where some peers are long-lasting while others connect and disconnect frequently.